-A colossal amount of research, volumes of historical books and thousands of newspaper articles have been written about the causes of the war.
-By and large, both the economic and political interests of the United States could not fail to draw the country into the slaughter, which in many ways became the largest military operation of the American army in the twentieth century.
+A colossal amount of research has been written about the causes of war, volumes historical books and thousands of newspaper articles.
+By and large, both the economic and political interests of the United States could not help but drag the country into a massacre, which in many respects became the largest military operation of the American army in the twentieth century.
 And the longest is for sure.

 For ten years (formally, the last American soldiers guarding the US embassy in Saigon left the country only in 1975 year) in the jungles of Vietnam and in the skies above them, as well as on land and in the air of Laos and Cambodia and in the seas around the peninsula 3 managed to fight 403 100 US citizens.
 This is four times less than the number of Americans who participated in the Second World War: more than 12 million US citizens fought there.
 The ratio of casualties in the Vietnam War was twice lower than in World War II: during the Vietnamese years 10, the American armed forces lost 58 148 people (every fifty-eighth), while in all the Second World War theaters in four years - 405 339 ( have every thirtieth).
 But psychological losses were much more significant.
 The Vietnam War had such a tremendous impact on American society, hit the US international prestige so badly that it took almost ten years to restore the internal and foreign balance - until such losses were sustained by the Soviet Union, stuck in Afghanistan.

-To paint in detail all history Vietnam War in a short article is impossible.
-Experienced researchers spend hundreds of pages on it - and still have to leave some details behind their work.
-But it is quite realistic to look at the chronology and understand how the catastrophe gradually grew, which resulted in Washington’s decision to take part in the civil war between the Democratic Republic of Vietnam and South Vietnam.
-Her first lesions faded in the 1960 year.
+It is impossible to describe in detail the entire history of the Vietnam War in a short article.
+Experienced researchers spend hundreds of pages on this - and still have to leave some details outside their work.
+But it’s quite realistic to look at the chronology and understand how the catastrophe gradually increased, which resulted in Washington’s decision to take part in the civil war between the Democratic Republic of Vietnam and South Vietnam.
+Its first foci faded in the year 1960.

 The formal beginning of the direct participation of the American armed forces in the war between North and South Vietnam is March 8, 1965.
 On this day in Da Nang - a port on the coast of the South China Sea - the first two battalions of the US Marine Corps began unloading.
 But the immediate cause for America’s military intervention in the Vietnam Civil War dates back to 1964.
 These are two so-called Tonkin incidents - attacks of North Vietnamese torpedo boats on American destroyers.
 And if the first incident was really organized by North Vietnam, which he himself admitted, then the second, which served as a formal reason for the start of the US military operation, as it turned out much later, was actually inspired by the American side, and the radio interception, allegedly confirming the guilt of the DRV, turned out to be a fake .
 Nevertheless, the very next day after the second Tonkin incident, America launched bombing attacks on the bases of the North Vietnamese army and fleet.
 It was the first such bombardment to receive the codename "Piercing Arrow."